Multi-sport event: Olympic Games

 The first modern multi-sport event organised were the Olympic Games, organised by the International Olympic Committee (IOC) (est. 1894) for the first time in 1896 in Athens, Greece.
 After some celebrations (1900, 1904), the Olympics became very popular nowadays.
 The number of sports, initially only a few, is still growing.

 Paralympic Games

-The Paralympic Games is the largest multi-sport event involving athletes with physical disabilities and is organized by the International Paralympic Committee (IPC).
+The Paralympic Games is the largest multi-sport event involving athletes with physical disabilities and is organised by the International Paralympic Committee (IPC).
 Arranged for the first time in 1960 in Rome, Italy.
 The number of sports, initially only a few, is still growing.

 Special Olympics

 The first Special Olympics International Summer Games were held in Chicago, Illinois, in 1968.
-The most recent Special Olympics World Winter Games in Schladming, Austria involved 25 sports and approximately 2,277 athletes from 133 countries.
+The most recent Special Olympics World Winter Games in Schladming, Austria in 2017 involved 25 sports and approximately 2,277 athletes from 133 countries.

 Others

 At the beginning of the 20th century, another multi-sport event, the Nordic Games were first held.
 These Games were held in Scandinavia, and the sports conducted were winter sports such as cross-country skiing and speed skating.
 The Nordic Games were last held in 1926, after which the 1924 Winter Sports Week in Chamonix was declared the first Olympic Winter Games.

 In the 1920s, all kinds of other multi-sport events were set up.
 These were usually directed for a selected group of athletes, rather than everybody, which was the case with the Olympic Games.
 The Soviets organized the first Spartakiad in 1920, a communist alternative to the 'bourgeois' Olympic Games, and in 1922 the University Olympia was organizedor in Italy, the forerunner of the World University Games, meant for students only.

 Regional games were another kind of multi-sport event that was established, such as the Far Eastern Championship Games (1913), the Central American and Caribbean Games (1926) or the Pan American Games (1951).